-This article contains a list of global pharmaceutical shares with some of the highest market capitalisations, dividend yield percentages and overall stock value, according to stock market indices such as the S&P 500 and FTSE 100.
-This information is accurate as of June 2020.
+This article contains a list of global pharmaceutical shares with some of the highest market capitalisations, dividend yield percentages and overall stock value, according to stock market indices such as the FTSE 100.

 Pharmaceutical stock indices tend to contain mainly blue-chip companies that have proven their value throughout years of business expansion and economic sufferings.
 However, our platform offers spread betting and CFD trading on both blue-chip stocks and pharma penny stocks.